De Partu is an independent history of childbirth group, affiliated with the UK Centre for the History of Nursing and Midwifery.

 Terms of reference

-- In association with the UKCHNM, to act as a national resource/offer expertise in the field
+• To act as a national resource / offer expertise in the field

-- To identify, catalogue and promote the preservation of relevant archive materials (including documents, photographs and artefacts).
+• To identify and promote the preservation of relevant archive materials (including documents, photographs and artefacts).

 Activities